 Everything was actually pretty uneventful until the end of our meal when some live performers came out to entertain.
 And by that I mean, the crackheads in the building across the street started leaning out their windows and screaming down to the people in the street below.
 First, a lovely young toothless woman in a button-down did a jazzy little spread-eagle number sans pants OR underwear while balancing precariously on her sill about four stories up.
 She would lean back and cackle, kicking her legs up in the air and then swing them separately in circles, intermittently pausing to screech obscenities down to anyone who was watching, looking like one of the drunken pirates on the Caribbean ride at Disneyland.
 Then her boyfriend (or pimp or inbred brother) came and yanked her back into the room, slamming the window shut.

-There was a slight intermission in which we had time to pick our jaws back up from the floor and exchange wide-eyed looks over our nearly empty bowls of soup before the next entertainer appeared.
-This performer was wearing underwear, but only underwear and they were the kind of pink that you only get from accidentally washing your whites with a red sock and looked like they might have been from Goodwill or picked out of a gutter.
+was wearing underwear, but only underwear and they were the kind of pink that you only get from accidentally washing your whites with a red sock and looked like they might have been from Goodwill or picked out of a gutter.
 She did a little routine of thrashing with the blinds as if they were attacking her and then leaning, almost to the point of falling, out the window to yell and spit at the Asian man pushing the shopping cart on the corner.

 And that was lunch.
 You would think that any sane human beings would rush to pay their bill and get back to an area of the city with a little less needles and vomit on the sidewalk.
 No. Instead we sat for awhile longer, waiting to see if there would be an Act III.
 When it seemed all the lunatics from the building across the street had settled in for a long, nap of God-knows-what induced unconsciousness, we wandered outside to continue our adventure.
 Think Crocodile Hunter goes urban.
 Anyway we got in another hour or so of thrills and near-brushes with scabies until we were approached and asked if we were holding.
-When we said no, our hopeful, unrelenting consumer offered his own services in exchange for, well, it wasn't cupcakes.
+When we said no, our hopeful, unrelenting consumer offered his

 And that was curtains for me.